AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

 \subsection{Physical Parameters}

 \citet{Rodriguez1992} made $uvby\beta$ photoelectric photometry for AE UMa.
-Instrinsic $b - y$, $m_{1}$ and $c_{1}$ values were derived and the physical parameters were determined.
-The effective temperature of AE UMa varied from $8130 K$ at the light maximum to $7160 K$ at the light minimum.
-When the secondary period is in phase with the fundamental period, the effective temperature can reach $8320 K$.
-The surface gravity $\log g$ varied from $4.13$ to $3.78$.
-The mean values obtained along the cycle were $<T_{eff}> = 7560 K$ and $<\log g> = 3.90$.
-The metal abundance was estimated from the $\delta m_{1}$ at the minimum light as $[Fe/H] = -0.3$.
-By using the $\log g - \log P$ relation derived by \citet{Claret1990}, \citet{Rodriguez1992} obtained the values of $M = 1.80\ M_{\odot}$, $Age = 1.3 \times 10^{9}\ yr$ and $M_{bol} = 1^{m}.76$. \citet{Hintz1997} provided the value of $[Fe/H] = -0.1$ according to the relation between the $P_{1}/P_{0}$ ratio and the $[Fe/H]$ value for dwarf Cepheids which derived from \citet{Hintz19971}.
-They got the $[Fe/H]$ range from $-0.4$ to $-0.1$.
-We listed the parameters of AE UMa from \citet{Rodriguez1992} and \citet{Hintz1997} in Table \ref{tab6}.
+Intrinsic values of $b - y$, $m_{1}$ and $c_{1}$ were derived and the stellar physical parameters were determined.
+The effective temperature of AE UMa varied from 8320 K to 7150 K. The surface gravity $\log g$ varied from $4.16$ to $3.77$.
+The mean values obtained along the cycle were $<T_{\rm eff}> = 7560$ K and $<\log g> = 3.90$, respectively.
+The metal abundance was estimated from $\delta m_{1}$ at the minimum light as $[Fe/H] = -0.3$.
+By using the $\log g - \log P$ relation derived by \citet{Claret1990}, \citet{Rodriguez1992} obtained the values of $M = 1.80\ M_{\odot}$, $Age = 1.3 \times 10^{9}$ yr and $M_{bol} = 1^{m}.76$. \citet{Hintz1997} provided the value of $[Fe/H] = -0.1$ according to the relation between the $P_{1}/P_{0}$ ratio and the $[Fe/H]$ value for dwarf Cepheids which was derived from \citet{Hintz19971}.
+They got the $[Fe/H]$ values ranging from $-0.4$ to $-0.1$.
+We listed the parameters of AE UMa from \citet{Rodriguez1992} and \citet{Hintz1997} in Table \ref{tab8}.
+The atmospheric parameters derived from our spectrum are in good agreement with that above values, in particular for the metal ratio $[Fe/H]$ (comparison of Table~\ref{tab3} to \ref{tab11}).
+We note that, in order to perform a search for the best fitting model in a wide parametric range, we used $3\sigma$ as the intervals of constraints for our theoretical calculation as follows.